top of page

 Imagine someone who has been “holding it together” for months.
 They’re functioning.
 They’re showing up.
 They’re smiling when needed.
 But inside, the weight keeps stacking.

-One day, something small happens a missed call, a sharp comment, an unexpected bill and suddenly the body reacts before the mind can rationalize it.
+One day, something small happens—a missed call, a sharp comment, an unexpected bill—and suddenly the body reacts before the mind can rationalize it.
 Heart racing.
 Thoughts spiraling.
 Tears coming out of nowhere.

+That moment isn’t weakness.
+It’s exigency.
 The mind and body are signaling that attention is no longer optional.

 Exigency and Mental Health